subtopic 2.2: Energy and biomass in ecosystems

 - Ecosystem Productivity:

-- Measuring biomass and energy content provides insights into the productivity of different trophic levels.
-High biomass and energy content at the primary producer level, for example, indicate a productive ecosystem capable of supporting a diverse and abundant array of consumers.
+- High biomass and energy content at the primary producer level indicate high ecosystem productivity, supporting diverse and abundant consumers.

 - Conservation and Management:

-- Accurate measurements of biomass and energy content are essential for effective ecosystem management and conservation efforts.
-They inform decisions about resource allocation, habitat protection, and the sustainability of harvesting practices.
+- Accurate biomass and energy data support ecosystem management, resource allocation, habitat protection, and sustainable harvesting practices.

 2.2.17 Ecological pyramids are used to represent relative numbers, biomass or energy of trophic levels in an ecosystem.